JonathanTrj/LearningNote/readme.txt

 git log can show the history record of git commit further, use git log --pretty=oneline can optimize the result

-git reset --hard HEAD~ can return the change to that commit result further, use git reset --hard ..(hashcode) can return to the specific commit result
+git reset --hard HEAD^ can return the change to that commit result further, use git reset --hard ..(hashcode) can return to the specific commit result